verhas/BLOG/exception_no_stack/ARTICLE.md

 Use the information in this article to make your code exceptional ;-)

-(Code and article was reviewed and proofread by Mihaly Verhas.
+(Code and article were reviewed and proofread by Mihaly Verhas.
 He also wrote the takeaway section including the last sentence.)